Isle Royale National Park: Prehistory

 The island was a common hunting ground for native people from nearby Minnesota and Ontario.
 A canoe voyage of thirteen miles is necessary to reach the island's west end from the mainland.

 Large quantities of copper artifacts found in indian mounds and settlements, some dating back to 3000 B.C., were most likely mined on Isle Royale and the nearby Keweenaw Peninsula.
 The island has hundreds of pits and trenches up to 65 feet (20 m) deep from these indigenous peoples, with most in the McCargoe Cove area.
 Carbon-14 testing of wood remains found in sockets of copper artifacts indicates that they are at least 6500 years old.In Prehistoric Copper Mining in the Lake Superior Region, Drier and Du Temple estimated that over 750,000 tons of copper had been mined from the region.
 However, David Johnson and Susan Martin contend that their estimate was based on exaggerated and inaccurate assumptions.
-The Jesuit missionary Dablon published an account in 1669-70 of "an island called Menong, celebrated for its copper."
+The Jesuit missionary Dablon published an account in 1669–70 of "an island called Menong, celebrated for its copper."
 Menong, or Minong, was the native term for the island, and is the basis for Minong Ridge.
 Prospecting began in earnest when the Chippewas relinquished their claims to the island in 1843, starting with many of the original native pits.
 This activity had ended by 1855, when no economic deposits were found.
 The Minong Mine and Island Mine were the result of renewed but short-lived activity from 1873 to 1881.

-Isle Royale was given to the United States by the 1783 treaty with Great Britain, but the British remained in control until after the War of 1812, and the Ojibwa peoples considered the island to be their territory.
+Isle Royale was given to the United States by the 1783 treaty with Great Britain (formerly part of the Indian Reserve disputed by the United States) but the British remained in control until after the War of 1812, and the Ojibwa peoples considered the island to be their territory.
 The Ojibwas ceded the island to the U.S. in the 1842 Treaty of La Pointe, with the Grand Portage Band unaware that neither they nor Isle Royale were in British territory.
 With the clarification to the Ojibwas of the 1842 Webster–Ashburton Treaty that was signed before the Treaty of La Pointe, the Ojibwas re-affirmed the 1842 Treaty of La Pointe in the 1844 Isle Royale Agreement, with the Grand Portage Band signing the agreement as an addendum to the 1842 treaty.